Structures and Patterns

 LEWISTON – Museum L-A announces its new thought-provoking exhibit “Structures & Patterns: The Remnants of Our Work” in collaboration with their guest curator Janice L. Moore, fine arts painter, and photographer, Mark Marchesi.
 The exhibit includes works by these artists and incorporates authentic mill artifacts.
 Both artists and the Museum are examining the community’s relationship to industrial mills in Maine, specifically the historical city of Lewiston.
 The goal of the exhibit is to evoke a sense of reverence for the mills and elevate the mill buildings to the level of importance they deserve in a viewer’s eyes.
 It also aims to help people understand that although our old working factories are often seen as just abandoned work structures, they are actually renewed and repurposed industrial sites not to be taken for granted.
 The exhibit will be open from July 15 to October 28.

-An opening reception will be held on Saturday, July 15 from 5-7pm and is free to the public.
-The reception will be an excellent opportunity to meet the artists and marvel at the intricacies of their work and the buildings that inspired them.
+An opening reception was held on Saturday, July 15 and was an excellent opportunity to meet the artists and marvel at the intricacies of their work and the buildings that inspired them.

 A panel discussion “New Patterns: Planning the Future of our New Work” will be held on October 18 at 5:30 pm and will include members of the community, business owners, nonprofit organizations and creative entrepreneurs.
 Each voice will bring an important perspective to a conversation about the economic future of the City of Lewiston.
 The discussion will highlight the significant impact of the growing creative / maker community, in addition to how these industrial structures could help shape Lewiston’s future landscape and economy.